Conformal field theory on the plane: Quantum field theory

-is called the \textbf{\boldmath state-field correspondence} or state-operator correspondence.
 Thinking of the state as a type of particles, the field $V_\sigma(x)$ can be thought of as measuring the presence of such particles at point $x$.
-Then, a \textbf{\boldmath correlation function} , here an \textbf{\boldmath $N$-point function} is the probability amplitude for the interaction of $N$ particles of types $\sigma_1,\cdots \sigma_N$, located at points $x_1,\cdots x_N$.
-For the moment, an $N$-point function is a mere notation for a number that linearly depends on $N$ fields.
-Correlation functions will be defined by the equations that they obey, which will be deduced from the assumptions of the bootstrap approach.
+Then, an $N$-point \textbf{\boldmath correlation function} or \textbf{\boldmath $N$-point function} is the probability amplitude for the interaction of $N$ particles of types $\sigma_1,\cdots \sigma_N$, located at points $x_1,\cdots x_N$:

+This notation for a correlation function as the expectation value of a product of fields is only formal, as we will not define fields independently of correlation functions.
+The product is meant to convey the idea that an $N$-point function depends linearly on each field, so that in particular